Ask Your Question

 Regards.

-hongyi-zhao's avatar hongyi-zhao ( 2020-06-03 19:03:27 -0500 )edit
+hongyi-zhao's avatar hongyi-zhao (2020-06-03 19:03:27 -0500) edit

 "pass" does nothing.
 It's used in Python as a place-holder so you can write something that's syntactically correct but doesn't have actual code in it yet.
 You can remove it from your code above...

-Wingware Support's avatar Wingware Support ( 2020-06-03 22:56:10 -0500 )edit
+Wingware Support's avatar Wingware Support (2020-06-03 22:56:10 -0500) edit

 Your Answer

 Please start posting anonymously - your entry will be published after you log in or create a new account.
+This space is reserved only for answers.
+If you would like to engage in a discussion, please instead post a comment under the question or an answer that you would like to discuss.

 Add Answer